FlightControl-Master/slate/source/includes/Core.Database.md

 -- Define a new DATABASE Object.
 This DBObject will contain a reference to all Group and Unit Templates defined within the ME and the DCSRTE.
 DBObject = DATABASE:New()
 ```
+Creates a new DATABASE object, building a set of units belonging to a coalitions, categories, countries, types or with defined prefix names.

 <h4> Parameters </h4>
 * [DATABASE](#database-class-)